EtchUK/Etch.OrchardCore.Fields/README.md

 ![Screen recording of dictionary field](https://github.com/etchuk/Etch.OrchardCore.Fields/raw/master/docs/demo-dictionary-field.gif)

+### EventBrite field

+Provides a content field that will fetch event data from Eventbrite and display it as an unordered list.

 ### Multi Select

 Content field that has a collection of pre-configured options where content editors can choose multiple options that will be rendered in an unordered list.